vordimous/zilla-docs/src/reference/zilla.yaml/binding-http-kafka.md

   - [`with(produce)`](#route-with-produce) Kafka parameters when adapting to kafka topic produce streams.

 ## Summary

-Defines a binding with `http-kafka` support, with `proxy` behavior.

 The `proxy` kind `http-kafka` binding adapts `http` request-response streams to `kafka` topic streams.